Ephigenia/mite-cli/README.md

 - md (markdown)
 - table (cli-table)
 - tsv (tab-separated)
+- text (line-seperated)

 This makes it very easy to further process the data, transform it into a HTML page or PDF.

 Creating a time-sheet for your clients can be done like this:

     mite list last_month --format=csv --columns=date,service,note,duration

+Using Ids from the output for further processing using `xargs`:

+    mite list --columns=id --format=text | xargs -n1 mite lock

 ## Grouped lists